klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 while the numbering used for `ROCR_VISIBLE_DEVICES` which determines which GPUs the ROCm runtime can use, uses the numbering within the current control group.

-**Running GPUs in a different control group per task may have consequences for the way inter-GPU communication within a node can be organised so the above examples are important.**
+**Running GPUs in a different control group per task has consequences for the way inter-GPU communication within a node can be organised so the above examples are important.
+It is essential to run MPI applications with optimal efficiency.**